Media Owners (Residency Requirement) Bill

 Overview

-This bill aims to restrict ownership of national media outlets in the UK to individuals and companies that are UK tax residents, requiring them to pay taxes on their worldwide income.
-The goal is to ensure greater accountability and transparency in media ownership.
+This bill aims to restrict ownership of national media outlets in the UK to individuals and companies that are UK tax residents.
+It mandates that both parent companies and beneficial owners of these media outlets must be UK tax residents and pay taxes on their worldwide income to the UK government.

 Description

-- Pay taxes on their global income to Her Majesty's Revenue and Customs (HMRC), without utilizing section 809B(1)(c) of the Income Tax Act 2007.
+- Worldwide Income Tax: These owners must pay tax on their worldwide income to Her Majesty's Revenue and Customs (HMRC), without utilizing certain tax avoidance strategies (as defined in section 809B(1)(c) of the Income Tax Act 2007).

 Government Spending